rackerlabs/rackspace-how-to/content/general/billing-services-overview.md

 The center panel of the **Billing Dashboard** displays your **Charges to Date**.
 For a more detailed breakdown of the charges, click **View** in the section header.

-The balance-to-date for the Rackspace products that you are using is displayed.
+The balance to date for the Rackspace products that you are using is displayed.

 To see usage details such as type, unit price, quantity, and estimated total, click the arrow to the right of the dollar amount.

 <img src="{% asset_path general/billing-services-overview/chargestodate.png %}" alt="" />

 **Note**: This page only displays the Rackspace Cloud usage that you accrued after your last invoice was generated.
 Usage accrues throughout the month, and totals update on a daily basis.
-Some products and services may take up to 24 hours to appear on this page.
+Some products and services might take up to 24 hours to appear on this page.
 Additionally, some charge totals only appear after any discounts have been applied.

 ### Set a billing threshold

-The billing threshold option enables you to receive a notification when usage meets or exceeds an amount you specify.
+The **Set Billing Threshold** option enables you to receive a notification when usage meets or exceeds an amount that you specify.
 When this occurs, Rackspace emails the primary contact and the billing contact.

 To enable this functionality, use the following steps:

-1. In the top menu bar, click **Billing Settings**.
+1. Under **Charges to Date**, click **Set Billing Threshold**.

    You are redirected to the **Billing Settings** page.